BrenP/CryptoTrends/README.md

 example: Node app.js 4 1 0 Bitcoin Ethereum Litecoin

 note: number of weeks must be less than 39.
 If weeks is more than 1 it will retrieve the daily data.
-If week is set to 1 it will display retrieve the hourly data.
-If week is set to 0 or less it will display the data by the minute.
+If week is set to 1 it will retrieve the hourly data.
+If week is set to 0 or less it will retrieve the data by the minute.
 It can retrive as many terms as inputted by the user.
 However, if compare is set to 1 it will compare the first two terms only.